syntevo/syntevo.github.io/SmartGit/HowTos/Debugging-JSON-connections.md

 10. Check `out.log` and `err.log` to see the results.

-# GitHub: replicating problems with the GraphQL explorer {:#graphql}
+## GitHub: replicating problems with the GraphQL explorer

 SmartGit (since version 22.1) is using GitHub's GraphQL API to access metadata from GitHub.
 The JSON `out`-file (see above) will contain the sent GraphQL query.
 For example: